Drug OVI

 A drug OVI charge in Ohio is not an automatic conviction; these cases are often challenging for the prosecution due to the nuances of drug detection and proving impairment.
 A skilled Hamilton County drug OVI attorney can employ numerous strategies to challenge the prosecution's case and protect your rights.

-• Challenging the Lawfulness of the Traffic Stop: Argue the stop lacked "reasonable suspicion," potentially leading to the suppression of all evidence obtained thereafter.
+- Challenging the Lawfulness of the Traffic Stop: Argue the stop lacked "reasonable suspicion," which can potentially lead to the suppression of all evidence obtained thereafter.

-• Disputing Field Sobriety Tests (FSTs): Challenge FST reliability by highlighting influencing factors (medical conditions, fatigue, environment) or improper officer administration, noting they're less reliable for drug impairment.
+- Disputing Field Sobriety Tests (FSTs): Challenge FST reliability by highlighting influencing factors (medical conditions, fatigue, environment) or improper officer administration, noting they are less reliable for drug impairment.

-• Challenging Chemical Test Results (Blood, Urine): Scrutinize handling of samples for breaks, improper handling, or contamination.
+- Challenging Chemical Test Results (Blood, Urine): Scrutinize the handling of samples for breaks in the chain of custody, improper handling, or contamination.

-• Negotiating Plea Bargains and Diversion Programs: Seek charge reductions (e.g., to reckless operation or physical control) or favorable sentencing (e.g., Driver Intervention Program, house arrest, or specialized OVI/drug courts) to minimize penalties.
+- Negotiating Plea Bargains and Diversion Programs: Seek charge reductions (for example, to reckless operation or physical control) or favorable sentencing (for example, Driver Intervention Program, house arrest, or specialized OVI or drug courts) to minimize penalties.

 When facing a DUID charge in Hamilton County, your choice of legal representation can significantly influence the course of your defense.
 At Shark Law, we are committed to providing robust and personalized legal strategies that align with our client-centric philosophy.
 With Shane 'The Shark' Herzner leading our team, you benefit from his formidable courtroom presence and unique prosecutorial insights.